Jr. Space Explorers (Grade 1)

 How do we explore space?
 Students use critical thinking skills to investigate basic science and math concepts while learning about NASA's programs in our spacecraft, Space Shuttle simulators, and Mission Control room.

 How do airplanes fly?
 Students investigate the four forces that guide the science of aviation using experiential activities, model planes, and flight simulators.
-This program is aligned with the Forces and Motion unit of the NYC Science Scope and Sequence.
+This program is aligned with the Interacting Forces unit of the NYC Science Scope and Sequence.

 Astronaut Adventures (Grades 2, 3)